LeenaPrakash7/Role-hierarchy/README.md

 A total of ten operations can be performed as mentioned in the problem statement.
 Any c++ compiler can be used for compilation.
+Sample screenshots of output are attached. kindly refer to them.